Xposed-Modules-Repo/com.toxic.prime.ff/README.md

 # PrimeModsFF - LSPosed Module

-**PrimeModsFF** is a VIP mod for Free Fire, offering exclusive gameplay enhancements, premium features, and advanced tweaks using LSPosed.
+**PrimeModsFF** is a VIP features for Games, offering exclusive gameplay enhancements, premium features, and advanced tweaks using LSPosed.
 Unlock powerful optimizations for the best gaming experience.

 ## Features
 ✅ Custom gameplay tweaks